google-research-datasets/2.5vrd/README.md

 ## Data Description

-The 2.5VRD dataset contains 110,894 images and 511,454 objects (bounding boxes and class names) from the [Open Images V4](https://storage.googleapis.com/openimages/web/download_v4.html), where 219,570 pairs of objects are annotated with the depth and occlusion relationships.
+The 2.5VRD dataset contains 110,894 images and 511,454 objects (bounding boxes and class names) from the [Open Images Dataset V4 (OID V4)](https://storage.googleapis.com/openimages/web/download_v4.html), where 219,570 pairs of objects are annotated with the depth and occlusion relationships.
 The table below provides a breakdown of the number of instances in training, validation, and test sets for within-image and cross-image scenarios.
 We collect exhaustive annotations for the validation and test sets and sparse annotations for the training set.

 |               |                | Training | Validation | Test   |
 |---------------|----------------|----------|------------|--------|